History of a House

 Tax and Rate Assessments

 - Hearth Tax (1662-88): Useful for researching older buildings, the Hearth Tax returns can provide names of householders and the number of hearths, indicating the size of the property.
-An online database is maintained by the Centre for Hearth Tax Research.
+An online database is maintained by the British Academy Hearth Tax Project.

 - Land Tax (1780-1832): Annual Land Tax assessments list land owners and occupiers in a parish, rentals, and descriptions of property.
 They are generally held within the Quarter Sessions records at local record offices.